Baška, Košice-okolie District: Etymology

 The name comes from the Slavic personal name Božk, Božek or Božka (derived from bog: god), the older theory proposed by Ján Stanislav is also Bašek.

 History

 The village was first mentioned in 1247.
 During this period, it belonged to the Abov (Abó) family local branch.
 In 1427 it belonged to the Frank family of Šemša.
-In 1447 the village was bought by Captain Peter from Zips(Spiš) county.
+In 1447 the village was bought by Captain Peter from Spiš county.
 In 1580 it became a part of the town of Myslava, and during this period the exploitation of local wood began.
 From 1939 to 1944 it became part of Hungary again.

 Geography

 The village lies at an altitude of 350 metres and covers an area of 4.502 km².

 It has a population of about 325 people.